 Another option is meal prep, which is similar but done once a week and kept in the refrigerator instead of the freezer.

 Meal delivery is another option that makes things very quick and simple but isn’t quite as cost effective.
 I love using DoorDash, but I know there are a ton of similar services available as well.

 This is a great option if you want something quick and easy, and you’re not worried about the extra cost.

-I hope these tips prepare you for the first week home and beyond and help your transition go as smooth as possible!
+I hope these tips prepare you for your postpartum recovery and your first week with a newborn!
+I’m rooting for you, and hoping your transition goes as smooth as possible!

 Please remember that all of these obstacles are temporary and things WILL get easier!

 I remember having a mild emotional breakdown because I just wanted to feel normal again.

 It was so FRUSTRATING that I wasn’t able to physically do everything I wanted to yet, and I was completely over being in pain and not feeling like myself.
 I needed to adjust my expectations and realize that this is only temporary.